 One of the best tools that your servers and bartenders have at their discretion is the power of persuasion.
-If your staff knows how to execute it right, they can guide your customers to making choices that they will enjoy more and will also yield you higher profits.
-However, if your staff is trained on how to do it politely, it can backfire and lead to a customer who feels under pressure from a pushy staff.
+If your staff knows how to execute it right, guiding your customer’s purchases is truly possible.
+Ideally, your guests will have a better experience and it will also yield you higher profits.
+However, if your staff isn’t trained on how to do it politely, it can backfire and lead to a customer who feels under pressure from a pushy staff.
 Here are some techniques that can help you capitalize on persuasion while not turning off your customers.

 The easiest way to add purchases to a sale is to offer higher quality items that are similar to their first choice.
 It can be a more expensive vintage of wine or a different drink altogether that you suspect they might really enjoy.
 This will make your customer’s experience much more enjoyable, and it will increase the size of their bill.
 Make sure to be helpful and friendly or you may come across as pushy.
 You need to know when your customer has fully made up their mind.

 Much of the time, your customers will reject any type of suggestion because they already have their mind made up.
 However, sometimes they reject your suggestion because they simply aren’t interested in that particular up sale.
 If a customer criticizes your suggestion, that is a huge opening for you to offer something else based on the information they revealed.
 It’s a bit of an art form, but it pays off huge if you perfect it.

 Offering your guests add-ons is a great way to earn bigger purchases and improving the guest’s experience.
 For instance, let’s say a customer orders a glass of Riesling.
 Ideally, you’d suggest a food item like brie cheese and crackers to accompany it.
 Wine and cheese go together wonderfully, and the additional sale will pad your bottom line as well.
 Similarly, you can mention the bottle sparklers that come with your VIP services.
 Anything you can do to dazzle the customer is always a plus!